One Corpse Too Many: Plot summary

 At Cadfael's workshop, Beringar finds the saddlebags filled with stones not treasure.
 He is mystified that they also contain Faintree's old clothes and the jewel from the dagger.
 Cadfael is thus satisfied Beringar had no part in Faintree's murder.
 Beringar laughs that Cadfael won the game, keeping the treasure with Godith.
 The two co-operate now.
 A beggar tells Cadfael events seen the night before the castle fell: Giles Siward slipped into the siege camp and betrayed FitzAlan's plan to the officer of the watch, Courcelle, in exchange for his life.
-Courcelle breaks the bargain, and then steals the dagger from Giles's corpse.
+Courcelle broke the bargain, and also stole the dagger from Giles's corpse.
 Then Courcelle left the castle, to lay the trap for Faintree and Blund, seeking the treasure for himself.
 He fought with Blund in the hut.
 Beringar recalls Aline's mention of the family heirloom dagger lost when Giles was hanged.
 They conclude the murderer has the rest of the dagger.

 Cadfael attends the farewell banquet for the King as servant to the Abbot.
-He sees a kitchen boy eating his own meal with Giles' missing dagger, fished from the Severn.
-At this banquet, Beringar accuses Courcelle of the murder of Faintree and the theft of the dagger, staking his life.
+He sees a kitchen boy eating his own meal with Giles' missing dagger, fished from the Severn after Courcelle threw it away to avert suspicion.
+At the banquet, Beringar accuses Courcelle of the murder of Faintree and the theft of the dagger, staking his life.
 He tosses the yellow topaz on the table.
 Cadfael gives the dagger to the King, who fits the two together, completing the proof.
 The boy identifies Courcelle.
 Courcelle denies all.
 The King is eager for justice, and impatient to move on.
 Instead of a trial, this will be settled by trial by combat, à l'outrance.

 The lengthy combat between Beringar and Courcelle begins.
 Aline arrives knowing she loves Hugh Beringar.
 In close fighting, Courcelle falls on his own dagger blade and dies.
 With Beringar vindicated by fate, King Stephen appoints him Deputy Sheriff of Shropshire in Courcelle's place.
 He and Aline are betrothed.
 Cadfael, now his firm friend, gives him Giles's dagger, which has been restored by craftsmen at the Abbey, for Aline.
 Cadfael resolves to pray both for Nicholas Faintree, "a clean young man of mind and life", and for Adam Courcelle, "dead in his guilt", because "every untimely death, every man cut down in his vigour and strength without time for repentance and reparation, is one corpse too many."